Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 This is reflected in our internal complaints procedure and all investigating officers have received further training on this requirement and this area is being closely monitored by our Executive Team and Senior Management Team.

-6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Any remedy proposed must be followed through to completion.

 We comply.

-Our complaint response letters have a section to include timelines for follow-on actions.
 All follow-on actions from a complaint can be raised separately and monitored by the investigating officer.
-Updates on follow-on works and actions required by dates can also be added to these actions on the system.
+Updates on follow-on works and action required by dates can also be added to these actions on the system.
+Follow-up actions are tracked under the complaint case and only marked off when the action has been completed.

 We comply.